xiaowuc2/xiaowuc2/README.md

   - #### Research Projects
     - [Emotion Detection](https://github.com/xiaowuc2/Emotion-Checking-ML-Computer-Vision) is made with keras which could predic users emotion based on the content user is watching
+    - [Sleep Detection]() using dlib, basically uses iris and yawn detection with the time internval it detects users tiredness.

 <br>